ansible/ansible/docs/docsite/rst/plugins/strategy.rst

 .. _strategy_plugins:

-Strategy Plugins
+Strategy plugins
 ================

 .. contents::
    :local:
    :depth: 2

 Strategy plugins control the flow of play execution by handling task and host scheduling.
+For more information on using strategy plugins and other ways to control execution order, see :ref:`playbooks_strategies`.

 .. _enable_strategy: